aster2024/SPRM/README.md

 <img src="figs/majority_vote.png" width="400px">

-KTO and CE variants gain the most from the integration, both of which fail to surpass majority voting alone but outperforms it through weighted best-of-N. It is also noteworthy that CE loss become the most effective when augmented with majority voting, once again demonstrating its potential.
+KTO and CE gain the most from the integration, both of which fail to surpass majority voting alone but outperforms it through weighted best-of-N. It is also noteworthy that CE loss becomes the most effective when augmented with majority voting, once again demonstrating its potential.

 ## Scaling Up Instructions and Responses can Improve Implicit PRMs